Lamb Shift in Light Muonic Atoms - Revisited

 Following Ref.\,\cite{Brodsky} with $y=(\alpha Z m_r/2) \cdot r$, one has

 ($\gamma$ is Euler's constant), and

 One finds after a lengthy integration

 Sternheim\cite{sternheim} denotes the two contributions by $\delta_M$ and $\delta_E$, respectively.
+Note that the latter contribution is affected by the nuclear charge distribution.
 An alternative exression, obtained by assuming a point nucleus, using Eq.(131) from \cite{RMP} for the Uehling potential, and doing the integrations in a different order, is